0xJohnnyboy/scretch.nvim/README.md

 # Installation

-This plugin requires Telescope and ripgrep to function.
+This plugin requires Telescope or fzf-lua and ripgrep to function.

 If you don't have ripgrep installed, I recommend you go check the installation procedure [here](https://github.com/BurntSushi/ripgrep#installation).
 If you don't want to install it, it should fall back to `find`.